emboiko/Socket_Singleton/readme.md

 >> C:\current\working\directory λ python app.py
 >>
 ```
-app.py runs (Here, app.py blocks until we satisfy input().
-Replace this with your own logic.)
+app.py executes normally.
+(Here, app.py blocks until we satisfy input().
+Replace this with your own logic.
+The examples and basic recipes on this page contain these calls simply for demonstration purposes.)

 Now, in another shell, if we try:
 ```